Search

 Biscuits are a common staple in Southern kitchens and there are many, many beloved recipes.
 This a recipe that requires a bit more time but oh, so worth it.

-The dough takes a slow rise in the fridge and much like my Mom’s hot rolls.
-And you can keep the dough chilled for up to five days rolling out only what you need or want when it’s time to bake.
+Much like my Mom’s hot rolls the dough takes a slow rise in the fridge.
+And as an added bonus, you can keep the dough chilled for up to five days, rolling out only what you need or want when you’re ready to bake.

 Some tools that are helpful in whipping up these biscuits or other bread recipes include a pastry blender to the shortening and butter into the flour, a bench scraper to keep the board clean, a rolling pin and biscuit cutters.
 An instant read thermometer to check the water temperature comes in very handy as well!